 “Chicken a la King, I think.
 Or maybe it was the Lamb Korma.”

 You can’t blame the caterer.
 Under the iniquitous pfi scheme, many contractors, seeking to offset some of their costs, entered into long-term contracts with caterers under which, in return for fifteen (sometimes thirty) year contracts, the caterers funded far-flung factories to prepare the cheapest possible meals and often bore the cost of converting hospital basements from old-fashioned kitchens to regeneration and assembly stations.
 All the staff do is reheat frozen meals and lay trays with difficult-to-undo packages: of cutlery; sweaty squares of cheese; cheap biscuits; dabs of marge.

 The cost of breaking those contracts and compensating the caterers is beyond the hope of cash-strapped Hospital Trusts.

 In high street restaurants, cafes, pubs and supermarkets, public demand has been the trigger for improvement, making it at least possible to avoid over-processed cheap junk.

 But there is no consumer power in hospitals.
 The NHS is the customer and the patient has to like it or leave it.
 About half leave it.
 And patients are in no position to stage a riot — as prisoners would, and do, if they don’t like the food.

-Hospitals don’t like to admit it, but they have a financial interest in as few people eating meals as possible.
-Even in schools, the more children who take up school dinners the better, because the school is paid for every meal either by the government under Free School Meals legislation, or directly by the parents.
-The more meals the school sells the better.
-In hospitals the more meals served the more it costs.
-And if the patients won’t order from the menu, and their relatives buy junk from the hospital shop for them instead, the hospital gains twice, once from saving on that hospital meal, once from its share of the profits from the shop.
+Although the NHS doesn’t like to admit it, they have a short-term financial interest in as few patients eating as possible.
+The more meals served the more it costs.
+And if the patients won’t order from the menu and their relatives buy them food from the hospital shop the hospital gains twice, once from saving on that hospital meal, once from its share of the shop’s revenue.